Mixture of Robust Experts (MoRE):A Robust Denoising Method towards multiple perturbations: Introduction

+To achieve robustness under various perturbation types, in this work, we propose Mixture of Robust Experts (MoRE) method, combining adversarial training with the model ensemble approach, to achieve high adversarial accuracy as well as clean accuracy while enjoying the flexibility in perturbation types.
+Specifically, we assemble a set of expert networks, including both the clean expert and robust experts targeting various perturbation types.
+The flexibility comes from the fact that ensemble scheme can incorporate virtually any robust expert, e.g., obtained using adversarial training against a specific perturbation type.

+A gating module is designed to dynamically assign weights to expert networks during the inference.
+The gating module is trained together with fine-tuning of the last fully connected layers of individual experts.
+To overcome the obfuscated gradients, adversarial training is used for training the gating module and fine-tuning the experts.
 Our proposed MoRE outperforms SOTA approaches on adversarial training with a union of multiple perturbation types \citep{tramer2019adversarial,maini2020adversarial}.
 To the best of our knowledge, we are the first work using adversarial training within the ensemble learning paradigm to achieve adversarial robustness to different perturbation types.
 Finally, the robustness to adverse weather perturbations \citep{ozdag2019susceptibility} in addition to adversarial perturbations is desired in real-world applications.
 Unfortunately, efforts in this direction have been virtually non-existent, and due to the flexibility of our approach can easily be supported in our framework.